Race Discrimination Claim

 Race Discrimination

-A Race Discrimination Claim under the Equality Act 2010 in the UK arises when an individual believes they have been treated unfairly or less favorably because of their race.
-The Act protects individuals from discrimination based on race, which includes color, nationality, and ethnic or national origins.
+A Race Discrimination Claim under the Equality Act 2010 in the UK arises when an individual believes they have been treated unfairly or less favourably because of their race.
+The Act protects individuals from discrimination based on race, which includes colour, nationality, and ethnic or national origins.
 This includes discrimination based on:

-Race discrimination can manifest in various ways, such as in employment, education, housing, access to services, or public functions.
-It can be direct, indirect, or involve harassment or victimization.
+Race discrimination can manifest in various ways, including employment, education, housing, access to services, and public functions.
+It can be direct, indirect, or involve harassment or victimisation.

 Types of Race Discrimination

-• Involves unwanted behavior related to race that violates a person’s dignity or creates an intimidating, hostile, degrading, humiliating, or offensive environment.
+Involves unwanted behaviour related to race that violates a person’s dignity or creates an intimidating, hostile, degrading, humiliating, or offensive environment.

-• Occurs when someone is treated unfairly because they have made or supported a complaint about race discrimination.
+Occurs when someone is treated unfairly because they have made or supported a complaint about racial discrimination.

-• Example: An employee is ostracized or denied promotions after filing a race discrimination complaint.
+Example: An employee is ostracised or denied promotions after filing a race discrimination complaint.

 Examples of Race Discrimination